Ethiopias Amhara Region Rejects Charge Of ethnic Cleansing In Tigray - UrduPoint

 Ethiopia's Amhara Region Rejects Charge Of 'ethnic Cleansing' In Tigray

-Earlier this week, Tigrayan officials accused Amhara forces of kicking thousands of people off land in western Tigray -- a part of the region that ethnic Amharas claim rightfully belongs to them.
+Earlier this week, Tigrayan officials accused forces from neighbouring Amhara of kicking thousands of people off land in western Tigray -- a part of the region that ethnic Amharas claim rightfully belongs to them.

 Appearing before Congress Wednesday, Blinken said "acts of ethnic cleansing" had been committed in western Tigray, calling for them to "stop" and for "full accountability".